The Tale of Tsar Saltan (opera): Act 1

-Act 1Introduction — Saltan’s DepartureSceneThe Tsar has gone off to war saying goodbye.
+The Tsar has gone off to war saying goodbye.
 In his palace in Tmutarakan, the Tsaritsa has given birth to a son, to whom a chorus of nannies sings a lullaby ("Bayushki, bayushki!").
 She is despondent: there is no reply from her husband to the news of the birth of their child.
 Her sisters are (with Babarikha) now part of the court: the older sister as Cook, and the middle sister as Weaver.
-(They have secretly replaced the message of the Tsaritsa to her husband with news of her son's birth with another message: it said that she has borne neither a daughter nor a son, neither a mouse nor a frog, but a kind of monster.)
+They have secretly replaced the message of the Tsaritsa to her husband with news of her son's birth with another message: it said that she has borne neither a daughter nor a son, neither a mouse nor a frog, but a kind of monster.
 They try to entertain her, as does the skomorokh (jester) and the old man ("Gosudarynya, tsaritsa, matushka" = "Your highness, queen, mother").
 But all this is to no avail.
 The young Tsarevich baby, who has been lulled to sleep during this scene, awakens and runs about, accompanied by his nurses, and the people wish God's blessings upon him.
 Then a messenger stumbles in, having been waylaid with drink by Babarikha.
 He sings "Gosudarynya moya, ne veli kaznit menya" ("Your highness, don’t punish me"), and his message from the Tsar is read by the scribes: the Tsaritsa and her progeny must be placed in a barrel and thrown into the sea.
 Reluctantly the people carry out the Tsar's command.